larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-postgres.md

     Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n createdb sophia

+Or inside the db do:

+    create user philo with password '<somethinghard>';
+    create database sophia;

 Give philo privs on database AND Schema.

     # grant all privileges on database sophia to philo;